secicciari/final_project/README.md

 ## Project overview
 ### Topic
-Where are the best wines coming from - based on Wine Enthusiast reviews and weather data.
+Where can you grow great wines in the US - based on Wine Enthusiast reviews and weather data.

 #### Reason for topic
 We're sick of COVID data and wanted to analyze something a little more fun!
 We're excited for individuals to use our app to determine whether they should start a winery in their area.